Ericv0801/Sold-Out/README.md

 Looking to Buy?
 1. Go to Buyer Page.
-2. Click on "BID" for the item you want to purcahase.
+2. Click on "BID" for the item you want to purchase.
 3. Enter a number thats higher than the current BID.
 4. Wait to see if you successfully win the BID.